Teaching

 In June 2022 he was a member of the teaching faculty at the Frederick L. Hemke Saxophone Institute at the Snow Pond Music Festival in Maine, USA.

 In the earlier part of his career, he worked with children and amateur saxophonists for many years at the Blackheath Conservatoire of Music and Art, Harpenden Musicale, as well as in schools such as Trinity School, Croydon; The King's School, Canterbury; and Radley College.
+From 2025, wishing to return to working with earlier-stage learners again, Kyle joined the teaching staff at both the Latymer Saturday Music Centre in Edmonton, and at Wellington College in Crowthorne.

 Published writing